 There is over 1,500,000 square feet of development potential on excess land currently owned and operated by SVI.
 When market conditions are suitable and high occupancies and leads indicate pent up demand, we expect to expand a number of our existing locations.
-We currently expect to complete 40,000 square feet of expanded and renovated space by the end of the fiscal year.
+In fiscal 2023, we completed 40,000 square feet of expanded and renovated space and currently expect to complete 50,000 square feet of expanded and renovated space by the end of the fiscal year 2024.
 In addition, we have another 450,000 rentable square feet of expansions projects in the entitlement and permitting stage.